 Shares of different Classes may from time to time be issued in respect of each Sub-fund.
-The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class Currency, as detailed in Appendix I. In most cases either income Shares or accumulation Shares are offered.
+The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class currency, as detailed in Appendix I. In most cases either net or gross income Shares or net or gross accumulation Shares are offered.
 The Classes currently available in each Sub-fund are set out in Appendix I.